 The further you are going, the more different your future finances will be.
 Look at the economy, and the pay you’ll be getting if you’re going to work.
 If you have children, school provision will be of utmost importance.
 Healthcare is another key factor.
 How is it provided, and how much will it cost?
 America has the most expensive medical system in the world.
 The quality of life you will encounter is also a deciding factor.

 I was fortunate in that I had a host of countries I could choose from.
 I decided to find out more about Cyprus, having learned that this country is the second-largest tourist destination in the world.
 That had to be true for a reason.
 Social blogs can also help you, as people are often willing to tell you how their move went and what you need to know.
 Not everything is in the textbooks!
 There may be a Facebook group you can join that will also provide free information.
 Also, consider Twitter lists.
-Even when you think you know all you need, I would advise you to rent first, until you know more about the new location.
+Even when you think you know all you need, I would advise you to rent first, until you learn more about the new location.
 You don’t want to be stuck in a horrible neighborhood with a house you can’t resell!

 This is essential.
 I’ll discuss packing in a minute, but you will need a packing timeline.
 Don’t forget to schedule a time to contact your utilities about the move too.